currawong-project/libcw/README.md

 - 'poly' and 'sub' should be arbitrarily nestable.
 DONE?

-- Reduce runtime over head for var get/set operations.
+- Reduce runtime overhead for var get/set operations.

-- Allow multiple types on an input.
+- DONE: Allow multiple types on an input.
    For example 'adder' should have a single input which can by any numeric type.

 - Allow min/max values on numeric variables.

-- Make a standard way to turn on output printing from any port on any instance This might be a better approach to logging than having a 'printer' object.
+- DONE: Make a standard way to turn on output printing from any port on any instance This might be a better approach to logging than having a 'printer' object.
 Add proc instance field: `log:{ var_label_0:0, var_label_1:0 } `

+- log: should print the values for all channels - right now it is only printing the values for kAnyChIdx

 Next: